renvrant/formcontrol-freaks/chapter.md

 # Creating Functional Forms

-There are many different definitions of the term "software architecture".
-Our favorite is that
-a system's architecture is what you draw on the whiteboard when you're explaining it to a new developer.
-Alternatively,
-the architecture of a system is a description of how to decompose it into pieces, how those pieces interact, and how that decomposition enables and constrains further development.
+The architecture of a software system is a description of how to decompose it into pieces, how those pieces interact, and how that decomposition enables and constrains further development.
 In this chapter,
 we will begin our exploration of the architecture of JavaScript applications by looking at how to use ideas borrowed from pure functional programming